-[a] approve a position description for, and the appointment of, the President and Chief Executive Officer (the "Chief Executive Officer"), and review and approve the criteria relevant to the Chief Executive Officer's compensation, evaluate the Chief Executive Officer's performance relative to that criteria, and fix the compensation of the Chief Executive based on such evaluation.
+[a] approve a position description for, and the appointment of, the President and Chief Executive Officer (the “Chief Executive Officer”), and review and approve the criteria relevant to his compensation, evaluate his performance relative to that criteria, and fix his compensation based on such evaluation;

 [c] approve incentive compensation plans, equity compensation plans and other compensation plans for senior management, and approve compensation policies and guidelines applicable to employees of the Corporation; and

 [d] oversee the succession planning processes of the Corporation with respect to senior management.

-8. Director Orientation and Education > All newly appointed Directors shall be provided with an orientation as to the nature and operation of the business and affairs of the Corporation and as to the role of, and expectations as to the contributions to be made by, the Board, Board Committees and each Director, and existing Directors shall be periodically updated in respect of the foregoing.
+3.8 Director Orientation and Education > All newly appointed Directors shall be provided with an orientation as to the nature and operation of the business and affairs of the Corporation and as to the role of, and expectations as to the contributions to be made by, the Board, of Board Committees and of each Director, and existing Directors shall be periodically updated in respect of the foregoing.

 3.11 Board Committees > The Board shall:

-[a] establish an Audit Committee, a Related Party and Conduct Review Committee, a Compensation Committee, and a Governance and Nominating Committee, and may establish such other committees as it deems advisable to assist it in discharging its duties under this Charter, and may establish committee charters and otherwise delegate to those committees such duties and responsibilities as may be permitted by law and as it deems necessary or advisable; and
+[a] establish an Audit Committee, a Related Party and Conduct Review Committee, a Governance and Nominating Committee, and a Compensation Committee, and may establish such other committees as it deems advisable to assist it in discharging its duties under this Charter, and may establish committee charters and otherwise delegate to those committees such duties and responsibilities as may be permitted by law and as it deems necessary or advisable; and

 [b] approve position descriptions for the Chair of each Board Committee.

 3.12 Director Nomination, Compensation and Assessment > The Board shall:

 [a] nominate and recommend to the shareholders candidates for election to the Board, taking into account the objectives of the Corporation’s Diversity Policy;

-[b] approve compensation arrangements for the Directors, for the Executive Co-Chairs of the Board, and for the Chairs and members of Board Committees; and
+[b] approve compensation arrangements for the Directors and for the Chairs and members of Board Committees; and